mvrzan/heroku-agentforce-mcp/README.md

 # Exploring Model Context Protocol (MCP) with Heroku

 The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) seems to be everywhere these days.
-This projects showcases some of the inner workings of the MCP and architectural patterns when integrating with various Agents.P
+This projects showcases some of the inner workings of the MCP and architectural patterns when integrating with various Agents.

 # Table of Contents